rajiv03/DeepDrugV/README.md

 ## Getting started

-1. Clone the code from GitHub
+1. copy/download the code from GitHub
-2. Run `deepdrugV` with a .mol2 file (see Examples)
+2. Run deepdrugV.py with a .mol2 file (see Examples)

 ## Examples